rehabstudio/yer/README.md

 	index.html
 	.gitignore

-This should instantly generate template, with yer returning a line of code for you to execute.
+This should instantly generate template, with yer returning a line of code for your to execute.

 	cd js && npm install -d && grunt

 This does the following,

  1) Go into your projects js directory
  2) Installs the grunt depenandcies of grunt-sass and grunt-css
  3) Executes the grunt command to compile the applications css

+ You are now good to go!

+ ###yer host <project name>

+ This is a lazytool™ designed to generate a vhost quickly and easily.
+This currently only works on OSX and Linux ( GTFO windows ).

+ Project name is optional, if left blank, the project name is assumed to be the name of the project directory.

+ On completetion, your primary browser will open with the new relative vhost.